Italian War Memorial at El Alamein

 The Italian war memorial at El Alamein is an Italian war cemetery, museum, and memorial to the Italian soldiers who fought at the two Battles of El Alamein in World War II.
-It's located at the site of the battle, in Egypt.
+It is located at the site of the battle, in Egypt.

 Background

 At the Second Battle of El Alamein and the immediate retreat following, Italian losses were severe.
 The main mechanized arm of the Italian Army (132nd Armored Division "Ariete", 133rd Armored Division "Littorio", and 102nd Motorized Division "Trento", together composing XX Motorized Corps) was destroyed, as were the divisions of the other Italian corps engaged (X Corps, comprising 185th Infantry Division "Folgore", 27th Infantry Division "Brescia", and 17th Infantry Division "Pavia").
 Most of the Italian units fought bravely and effectively, and their sacrifice allowed the rest of the Axis army in Africa to escape.

 Italian forces had also been heavily engaged, and taken severe losses, at the First Battle of El Alamein.
 The Italian memorial memorializes both battles.